dankogai/swift-freebsd/README.md

 Note: LLDB currently requires at least swig-1.3.40 but will successfully build with version 2 shipped with Ubuntu.

+If you are building on FreeBSD, you'll need to explicitly request the pkg-installed clang36 compilers when building:

+     export HOST_CC=clang36
+     export HOST_CXX=clang++36

 If you are building on Ubuntu 14.04 LTS, you'll need to upgrade your clang compiler for C++14 support and create a symlink: